tamagui/tamagui/next.md

 v2:

+  - note: can't remove `as const` using const generics, it just doesnt help with the defaultVariants case at all

   - need to copy/paste all the component docs to 2.0.0.mdx
   - need to remove ThemeableStack docs from components mdx, they now are all extensiond YStack instead of ThemeableStack
   - NativeSelectFrame needs unstyled support